Testing & Servicing across London and the South-East.

 The main purpose of this kind of lighting is to illuminate escape routes, although it also allows occupants to find fire-fighting equipment if there’s a fire.

 Emergency lighting is usually powered by rechargeable batteries that self-charge from the mains power or other power source.
 The lights, known as ‘luminaries’, are either on constantly (‘maintained’) or are triggered by an interruption in the main power supply (‘non-maintained’).

-An emergency lighting test checks that your emergency lighting system and luminaries are in full working order up to the stipulated British Standard by simulating a mains power cut.
+A test checks that your system and luminaries are in full working order up to the stipulated British Standard by simulating a mains power cut.

-Our industry-approved emergency lighting engineers can carry out both 1 hour and 3 hour tests and carry most types of battery, lighting tube and light fittings on their vans so that they can quickly fix any issues during your emergency lighting test without needing a return visit.
+Our industry-approved engineers can carry out both 1 hour and 3 hour tests and carry most types of battery, bulb tube and light fittings on their vans so that they can quickly fix any issues during the service without needing a return visit.

 They will also record all findings in your log book and leave you on site with the relevant legal documentation.

 Call our team today to book a test and service on – 0800 157 1113